Macrometacorp/docs/docs/photoniq/functions/functions-quickstart.md

 :::note

 This command generates a new `functions/testFunction` directory with the default template files.
-While the default function template is created in `Rust`, PhotonIQ functions also support `Javascript`.
+While the default function template is created in `Rust`, PhotonIQ Functions also support `Javascript`.
 Refer to the [**Using Functions**](./03-using-functions/index.md) to create a Javascript function.

 :::